 The SME Finance Forum is a global network for knowledge-sharing and promoting best practices that help increase access to finance for small and medium-sized enterprises.
 The Forum provides a strong base for on- and off-line services, including a comprehensive website, announcements of events, and an active LinkedIn Group.
 The G-20 countries’ Global Partnership for Financial Inclusion launched the Forum under IFC Management.

-IFC Investment Climate specialists work with governments and the private sector to ensure that entrepreneurs can more easily register their businesses, own property, pay taxes, resolve disputes, and trade across borders.
+In collaboration with the World Bank, IFC developed a guide for governments and the private sector to ensure that entrepreneurs can more easily register their businesses, own property, pay taxes, resolve disputes, and trade across borders.
+Additionally, the World Bank Group produces Women, Business and the Law, an analysis of global data on laws and regulations that affect women’s prospects as entrepreneurs in 189 economies.

 Examples of What We Do